 When it comes to job profiles and hard skills, options are endless.
 You might know the popular usuals such as digital marketing, graphic design, programming, and photo or video graphing.
 Do you fall in any of the popular digital nomad profiles?
 Awesome!
 You know exactly what services you can offer and won’t have a hard time selling yourself to potential clients.

 Do you feel like you don’t have unique skill set or are not specialising in anything in particular?
 We hear ya!
 Don’t get discouraged.
 We have met so many digital nomads and online entrepreneurs who have never before done the line of work they excel in now.
 It’s all about willpower and discipline.

 The first step is to figure out what value you can and want to deliver.
-We have an article about Finding The Best Career For You recently published.
+We have a post about Finding The Best Career For You recently published.
 We share 6 questions that you should ask yourself when choosing a career.
-Make sure to read through that one too to make sure you are choosing the right job for you.
+Read through that one too to make sure you are choosing the right job for you.